-- Weekly CPS-FAR Project Team meetings to discuss implementation, policy and practice, successes, and challenges as well as planning for future CPS-FAR related activities. - Monthly meetings between the CPS-FAR Project Team and the regional/ office CPS-FAR leads.
-The leads shared updates from their regions and local offices and bring issues to the attention of the CPSFAR Project Team. - The CPS-FAR Project Team conducted site visits to observe CPS-FAR operations at the local level, assessing unmet training needs, and providing case consultation, with the goal of supporting caseworkers and striving for fidelity to the CPS-FAR model.
-Offices visited during this period included: Everett, Bellingham, Spokane, Bellevue, Sunnyside, Yakima, and Wenatchee. - Participation in monthly statewide CPS and Intake program manager meetings.
-The CPS-FAR Project Team also participates in monthly intake consultation calls with intake supervisors from across the state.
-The intake consultation calls assist in developing statewide consistency in screening intakes for CPS investigation and the CPS-FAR pathways.

-- Monthly meetings with TriWest Group, the contracted evaluator of CPS-FAR.
-The meetings cover activities and work accomplished over the previous month, allow opportunities for information sharing and more recently the review of preliminary data. - Monthly meetings with Casey Family Programs to discuss FAR implementation. - Two FAR implementation celebrations.
-One event was for the regional FAR leads, office leads, Alliance staff, and other regional and headquarters staff who helped support the launch of FAR.
-A second event included CA regional and headquarters leadership, Casey Family Programs, legislators, the Office of the Children and Families Ombuds, Alliance staff and members of the FAR Steering Committee.
+- The CPS-FAR Project Team conducted site visits to observe CPS-FAR operations at the local level, assessing unmet training needs, and providing case consultation, with the goal of supporting caseworkers and striving for fidelity to the CPS-FAR model.
+Offices visited during this period included Yakima, Omak and Kent. - Monthly statewide CPS and Intake program manager meetings.
+The Intake program manager also conducts monthly intake consultation calls with intake supervisors from across the state.
+The intake consultation calls assist in developing statewide consistency in screening intakes for CPS investigation and the CPS-FAR pathways. - Monthly meetings with TriWest Group, the contracted evaluator of CPS-FAR.
+The meetings cover activities and work accomplished over the previous month, allow opportunities for information sharing and more recently the review of preliminary data.